/etc/ssh/sshd_config

 Pipeline Integration & Validation Architecture

-Once the encrypted payload reaches local staging, it must transition seamlessly into the EDI Ingestion & Parsing Workflows pipeline.
-Modern claim scrubbing engines should decouple transport from validation to prevent I/O bottlenecks.
+Once the encrypted payload reaches local staging, it must transition into the EDI Ingestion & Parsing Workflows pipeline.
+Decouple transport from validation to prevent I/O bottlenecks.

-BaseModelstructures that map directly to X12 hierarchical loops (ISA→GS→ST→2000A→2300).
-Reject malformed envelopes at the transport boundary before invoking the X12 parser. - Parser Optimization: Implement X12 Parser Performance Optimization by leveraging memory-mapped files (
+ISA→GS→ST→2000A→2300).
+Reject malformed envelopes at the transport boundary before invoking the X12 parser. - Parser Optimization: Use memory-mapped files (

 mmap) for payloads >500MB.
-Avoid loading entire transaction sets into RAM; instead, iterate segment-by-segment and validate control totals (IEA01/GE01) against parsed counts. - Error Categorization & Retry Logic Design: Classify failures into three tiers:
+Avoid loading entire transaction sets into RAM; iterate segment-by-segment using the~terminator and validate control totals (IEA01/GE01) against parsed counts. - Error Categorization: Classify failures into

 Production Troubleshooting & Compliance Verification